franknavarro/YoutubeSearch/README.md

 ```
 Replacing the contents of "your-youtube-api-key-here" with whatever your youtube api key is.

-After that run a simple
+After that run the following command in the terminal
 ```
 npm install
 ```
 In order to download all the needed packages for this project

 ### Viewing Project

-Run the following command
+Run the following command in the terminal
 ```
 npm start
 ```